 46. Simply More Bridges (Continued) by Mile

-A simple mod that adds more bridges types on top of the wood bridges that Rimworld core provides.
+A simple mod that adds more bridge types on top of the wood bridges that Rimworld core provides.
 The heavy bridges work the same way as wooden ones and support heavy structures.
 You can build deepwater bridges in deep water, making these new bridges out of steel, plasteel, and stone types.
 Mod here.

 47. Smart Turret Covering by denev

-Place your turrets next to all coverable things like barricades, sandbags, etc., just like with your pawns.
+Place your turrets next to all coverable things like barricades, sandbags, etc., just like your pawns.
 Get mod here.

 48. Smarter Construction by Hultis

 Stop your pawns from constantly building themselves into a wall or blocking something that hasn’t been created yet.
 Great for filling sapper tunnels and rebuilding walls.
 Find the mod here.

 Instead of taking colonists to bed, let’s you tend to downed colonists right where they are.
 A true lifesaver!
 Doctors won’t take the time to search for medicine; this is intended as an emergency action.